Malaysia Airlines: 1972–1997: Incorporation and international expansion

 1980 sees the entry of the Airbus A300B4 fleet which were occasionally deployed to Asian and domestic routes and the addition of additional DC-10s onto the fleet.
 In 1982 the airline received its first Boeing 747-200 which was used as the carriers long haul flagship.

 An economic boom in Malaysia during the 1980s spurred the growth of MAS.
 By the end of the decade, MAS was flying to 47 overseas destinations, including eight European destinations, seven Oceanian destinations, and American destinations of Los Angeles and Honolulu.
 In 1993, MAS reached South America when the airline received its first Boeing 747-400 aircraft.
 MAS became the first airline in Southeast Asia to fly to South America using its Boeing 747 via stopovers in South Africa.
 MAS also flew to Mexico City for a brief period from 1994 to 1998, with fifth freedom rights to transport passengers from Los Angeles en route from Kuala Lumpur (with a stopover in Tokyo-Narita.)

-Further expansion in the fleet were executed by the airline in the 1990s with the short term leasing of the MD-11 fleet.
+Further expansion in the fleet were executed by the airline in the 1990s with the short term leasing of the MD-11 fleet from World Airways.
 The airline has also begun replacing its Boeing 737-200 and Fokker 27 fleet with the addition of the Boeing 737-400, Boeing 737-500 and Fokker 50.
 In 1995 the airline received its Airbus A330-300 which effectively replaced the Airbus A300B4 and DC-10-30.
 A small number of its MD-11, DC-10s and Boeing 747-200 were converted and transferred to its air cargo division Maskargo.

 The late 1990s saw MAS' final widebody fleet modernization with the first Boeing 777-200ER aircraft, brand new at the time.
 This aircraft then became MAS' primary long-haul and medium-haul routes.